 Some thoughts on this model

-It would be a pleasure to answer any further questions you might have so please me directly on 07788 865700.
+It would be a pleasure to answer any further questions you might have.
+This lovely MGB GT LE can be inspected at my Guildford showroom -please call me directly on 07788 865700.

 If you'd like to receive more information on this car or would like to arrange a test drive, complete the form below and we'll get things motoring.
 Please quote the car number.